MapsPeople/docs/src/web/v4/getting-started/search.md

 </mi-tab-panel>
 </mi-tabs>

-* Add an for loop and append every result to the search results list element.
+* Add a _for_ loop and append every result to the search results list element.

 <mi-tabs>
 <mi-tab label="Manually" tab-for="manually"></mi-tab>